Leo Yip: Bizfile review

 In January 2025, Yip was named head of a panel reviewing the unmasking of National Registration Identity Card (NRIC) numbers on Bizfile, a business portal which had been launched by the Accounting and Corporate Regulatory Authority (ACRA).
 From 9 to 13 December 2024, full NRIC numbers were publicly accessible by search on the portal, triggering a significant political backlash.
 The function was disabled after over 500,000 searches had been made, leading to a public apology by Josephine Teo, the Minister for Digital Development and Information.

 The panel's report, issued on 3 March 2025, concluded that there was no "deliberate wrongdoing or wilful inaction" on the part of ACRA and the Ministry of Digital Development and Information.
 However, the report found the two organisations responsible for six "shortcomings" that led to the incident, and expressed that the performance of the civil service in the case was not "to the level we set for ourselves."
 It suggested that further investigations would be conducted into the roles individual officers played and their degrees of responsibility.

+Retirement

+On 9 March 2026, it was announced that Yip would retire from the civil service on 1 April.
+He would be succeeded by Chan Heng Kee in his portfolios as Head of the Civil Service and Permanent Secretary (Strategy) in the Prime Minister's Office.
+Minister for Defence and Coordinating Minister for Public Services Chan Chun Sing expressed gratitude for Yip's "exemplary leadership and extensive contributions", calling him "instrumental in charting new direction, pushing boundaries, and strengthening capabilities in the public service."
+Upon his retirement, Yip joined the National University of Singapore Board of Trustees as deputy chairman.